maxscharwath/famous/README.md

 FAMOUS is a WEB platform that allows users to find social media accounts.

-It's easy to use, just enter the username of the person you want to find and FAMOUS will do the rest.
-And it's blazing fast ⚡
+It's easy to use, just enter the username and FAMOUS will do the rest.
+It's blazing fast ⚡

 This project is largely based on the [Sherlock Project](https://github.com/sherlock-project).
 The main difference is that FAMOUS is a web platform, while Sherlock is a python CLI tool.